 - Involve the Airbnb resolution team.

-If there are significant problems with the vacation rental that make it uninhabitable, you’ll need to involve both the host and Airbnb.
+If there are significant problems with the vacation rental that make it uninhabitable, (Like finding evidence of mice or other vermin) you’ll need to involve both the host and Airbnb.
 You can quickly and easily contact the Airbnb resolution team through the app on your phone or your computer.
 This creates an excellent paper trail that will document your efforts to resolve the problem and the response of the host and Airbnb to your complaint.
 You’ll be able to easily upload your photos and videos as well.
 It’s vital for Airbnb renters to remember that if you skip this step and independently hit the eject button, Airbnb will rarely entertain the complaint later.
 As part of the terms and conditions of Airbnb, you must allow the host and the company to address your complaint.

 - Get approval to leave – do not cancel.